Working After Retirement: How to Apply for a Position and Get The Job

 - If you’re hoping to launch a new career, develop a “special skills” category that showcases your abilities rather than focuses on your work history.

-- Include volunteer experience.
+- Also include volunteer experience.
 Doing so proves that you have remained active in the community, that you have integrity and a work ethic, and that you’re a team player.

 Network!
 Network!
 Network!